FullertonVGDC/Mauser/README.md

-# Mouser
+# Mauser
-Mouser game for the VGDC!
+Mauser game for the VGDC!